Experienced. Fearless. Caffeinated.

 “In a market full of siloed data, it’s apparent that the ability to bring together clinical and financial data in an efficient and meaningful view is a critical need.
 It’s about preventing patient errors, improving physician and patient satisfaction, and reducing the overutilization of resources.
 I believe the depth of Medicity solutions, and the people behind them, enables our clients to achieve the Triple Aim of the best care, for their entire population, at the lowest possible cost.”

-As the senior vice president of corporate development, Rebecca is responsible for leading Medicity’s business development efforts in all market segments including national for-profit hospital organizations, national and local non-profit health systems, and regional and state markets.
-In addition to being responsible for strategic business alliances and partnerships, Rebecca is involved with advocacy of information collaboratives and interoperability standards through her roles in the eHealth Initiative Leadership Council, and HIMSS membership.
+As the senior vice president of business development and innovation, Rebecca is responsible for leading Medicity’s business development efforts with external partners, inside of Aetna, and across Heathagen Technologies.
+In addition to being responsible for strategic business alliances and partnerships, Rebecca is involved with advocacy of information collaboratives and interoperability standards through her roles in the eHealth Initiative Leadership Council and HIMSS membership.

 Rebecca’s career in health care information technology is over 20 years in the making.
 Prior to her current role, she held a variety of leadership positions within Park City Solutions, which was acquired by Medicity in January 2006.
 Prior to joining Park City Solutions, Rebecca was employed by a leading health care IT consulting and outsourcing firm where her role was focused on data warehousing for the provider and payer market segments.